Bi Jingquan: Downfall

 On 29 May 2025, Bi was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+On December 8, he was expelled from the CCP and dismissed from public office.

+On 15 September 2026, Bi was sentenced to 14 years in prison at Jinan Intermediate People's Court, for taking bribes in 57.42 million yuan.